What are your rights during a traffic stop?

-Getting stopped or pulled over by the police may be a frightening event Many people experience feelings of anxiety, guilt, anger or concern when they see the flashing lights of a police car in their rear-view mirrors.
+Getting pulled over by the police can be a frightening event.
 If you get stopped or pulled over by the police while driving in Florida, it is important to understand what your rights are.
 Knowing what rights you have may help you feel calm and confident, which may help you conduct yourself in a way that minimizes the legal consequences of the traffic stop.

-According to a CNN article about an individual’s rights during a traffic stop, it is important to remain calm and act in a polite, nonthreatening manner.
+In general, it’s important to try to remain calm and act in a polite, nonthreatening manner.
 Most experts recommend staying in your car, turning on the interior light, rolling down the window and placing your hands on the steering wheel.
 This may indicate that you are not hiding a weapon or threatening violence when the police officer comes to talk with you.
 In most cases, the police officer will ask you for your driver’s license, insurance card and vehicle registration.
 Providing these documents in a calm manner may reduce the chance of the situation escalating.

 This information on your rights during a traffic stop is general in nature and is intended to educate; it should not be taken as legal advice.